Top Reasons Why Forex Traders Fail and Lose Money

 It's important for first-time traders to remember that Forex is not a means to get rich quickly.
-As in any business or professional career there will be good and bad periods, along with risk and loss.
-By minimising market exposure per trade, a trader can have peace of mind that one losing trade should not compromise their overall performance over the long-term.
+As with any business or professional career, there will be good periods, and there will be bad periods, along with risk and loss.
+By minimising the market exposure per trade, a trader can have peace of mind that one losing trade should not compromise their overall performance over the long-term.

-Understand that patience and consistency are your best allies.
-Traders don't need to make a small fortune in one or two big trades.
-This simply reinforces bad trading habits and can lead to substantial losses over time.
+Make sure to understand that patience and consistency are your best allies.
+Traders don't need to make a small fortune with one or two big trades.
+This simply reinforces bad trading habits, and can lead to substantial losses over time.
 Achieving positive compound results with smaller trades over many months and years is the best option.